 Myofascial Release Therapy is very effective at releasing scar tissue and restoring flexibility and mobility to the affected area.

 The release of scar tissue is a specialty and effective whether formed post-surgically or from injury.
 When we have a surgical procedure, the fascia is cut or torn and scar tissue is formed throughout the healing process.
-Scar tissue is a very dense and hard substance that is designed to hold our body together at the site of the surgery of injury.
-It serves us in this manner, however scar tissues draws up and pulls on other areas of the body, compresses the nerves, blood vessels, and underlying organs which affects physiological function and restricts physical movement.
+Scar tissue is a very dense and hard substance that is designed to hold our body together at the site of the surgery or injury.
+It serves us in this manner, however, scar tissues draws up and pulls on other areas of the body, compresses the nerves, blood vessels, and underlying organs which affects physiological function and restricts physical movement.
 Over time this creates pain and dysfunction.
 Because the tensile strength of the fascia is upwards of 2000 pounds per square inch, this same amount of tension or pressure is exerted on underlying pain sensitive structures, when fascial restriction is present.
 Pain and symptoms can appear to be unrelated and experienced in distal areas of the body far from the affected area.

 Results of Myofascial Release Therapy Include: